christo/bhima/README.md

 ## TODO

+### Mobile web app

+* add instructions and status for stick slurper to mobile web app so people can add content
-* configure production logging to file
+* add video file uploader
-* make work with recent jdk (jee modules were removed, jaxb etc.)
-    * ? can we upgrade dropwizard to fix this?
-    * Will upgrading processing help this?
-* fix linux 64 bit native libs result in running video (video scaling is currently wrong)
-* make tail of system console log (show on mobile app / front panel)
-* rewrite live video output as a websocket stream
+* security - authentication
+* create simulator client view
-* add daemon mode
+  * add to bhima web site?
 * build front-panel on raspberry pi 4
   * low-res landscape touchscreen
   * call REST endpoints
   * decide what UI app to use, must be lightweight:
       * pygame? might be snappiest
       * browser? benefit to be able to run same on mobile phone
   * add server start, stop and restart function
       * decide RPC method here, SSH?
   * start on pi boot,
+* rewrite live video output as a websocket stream
+* make tail of system console log (show on mobile app / front panel)

+### Main System

+* configure production logging to file
+* make work with recent jdk (jee modules were removed, jaxb etc.)
+    * ? can we upgrade dropwizard to fix this?
+    * Will upgrading processing help this?
+* fix linux 64 bit native libs result in running video (video scaling is currently wrong)
+* add daemon mode
 * add to SystemInfo (try to be portable):
     * performance metrics: e.g. render time
     * temperatures